 Golf Betting Tips and Strategy

 Golf is a tough sport to gain an advantage in because individual players are so well-known.
-This makes it easy for golf oddsmakers to set the lines in comparison to team sports, where there is much more information to analyze.
+This makes it easy for golf oddsmakers and PGA betting sites to set the lines in comparison to team sports, where there is much more information to analyze.
 You’re going to have to do some work to get an advantage in golf handicapping.

 Number one is to keep up to date on all the latest golf news.
 Check golf-specific news sites, watch how the top players are doing, and look for clues for each golfer’s mental state.